A quick introduction to Pathway' transformer classes.

 To create a transformer class is creating a class which is annotated by

-In that class, we can declare other classes: each class defines one input table and one output table.
+In that class, you can declare other classes: each class defines one input table and one output table.

-First, we can access and manipulate the values of the input table by declaring the field existing in the table:
+First, you can access and use the values of the input table by declaring the field existing in the table:

 val = pw.input_attribute().